orinverse/orin/doc/build-unix.md

 GUI dependencies:

-If you want to build dash-qt, make sure that the required packages for Qt development are installed.
+If you want to build orin-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 To build without GUI pass `--without-gui`.